 - Your total eligible charitable contributions exceed 75% of your net income.
 You’d have to be a remarkably generous person to donate three-quarters of your net income to charity but, if you did, you’d want to carry forward claims on any amounts over that sum.
 Why?
 Because that’s the most the CRA will let you claim in one year.

 - Your total eligible charitable contributions are below $200.
-If you haven’t contributed enough to get to the second tier of the tax credit (29% federally on amounts over $200) you can save money by postponing your claim to a future year.
-Admittedly, it’s not a huge tax savings (up to $28 federally, plus provincial tax savings), but better to have the money in your pocket than the Taxman’s.
+If you haven’t contributed enough to get to the second tier of the tax credit (29% federally on amounts over $200) you can save money by postponing your claim to another year.
+Admittedly, it’s not huge tax savings (up to $28 federally, plus provincial tax savings), but better to have the money in your pocket than the CRA’s.

 You save 15% of your claim amount on your federal income taxes but, because this is a non-refundable credit, it can only reduce your taxes owing to $0.
 You also get a non-refundable credit on your provincial taxes, but the amounts vary by jurisdiction.

 Why Wait to Claim Medical Expense Tax Credits?

 While you technically cannot defer medical expense claims, you do have a bit of leeway when it comes to timing your claim.
 That’s because you can claim expenses made within any 12 months ending in the taxation year of your claim.
 So you don’t have to use the calendar year.